Nigeria's Endless Hunger Games: The Reality Of Tinubu's Reform Era

 The frustration among Nigerians has led to waves of protests, including the #EndBadGovernance and #FearlessInOctober demonstrations, where citizens voiced their dissatisfaction.
 Despite these protests, the government continues with policies that critics argue are worsening the hardships.

-Many Nigerians are calling on the administration to revisit its approach, with suggestions that focus on tackling inflation, reducing wasteful spending, and prioritizing job creation.
+Many Nigerians are calling on the administration to revisit its approach, with suggestions that focus on tackling inflation, reducing wasteful spending, and prioritising job creation.
 “People are ready to stand up for themselves,” Ibe warned.
 “If this government doesn’t change course, it will lose the trust of the people entirely.”

 A Path Forward: Recommendations for a Government on the Brink